Empire of Japan: "Taishō Democracy"

 In the political milieu of the day, there was a proliferation of new parties, including socialist and communist parties.
-Fear of a broader electorate, left-wing power, and the growing social change led to the passage of the Peace Preservation Law in 1925, which forbade any change in the political structure or the abolition of private property.
+Fear of a broader electorate, left-wing power, and the growing social change led to the passage of the Peace Preservation Law in 1925, which forbade any change in the political structure by forming and participating in groups that aimed to alter the kokutai or the abolition of private property.
+It was a pretext to suppress socialists, communists, and anti-colonial activists and over 70,000 people were arrested or detained.
+While the death penalty was technically never carried out judicially, many detainees died due to torture, severe prison conditions, or forced ideological "conversion".

-In 1932, Park Chun-kum was elected to the House of Representatives in the Japanese general election as the first person elected from a colonial background.
-In 1935, democracy was introduced in Taiwan and in response to Taiwanese public opinion, local assemblies were established.
+In 1932, Park Chun-kum, a Korean, was elected to the House of Representatives in the 1932 Japanese general election as the first person elected from a colonial background.
+In 1935, democracy was introduced through limited elections in Taiwan and in response to Taiwanese public opinion, local assemblies were established.
 In 1942, 38 colonial people were elected to local assemblies of the Japanese homeland.

 Unstable coalitions and divisiveness in the Diet led the Kenseikai (憲政会 Constitutional Government Association) and the Seiyū Hontō (政友本党 True Seiyūkai) to merge as the Rikken Minseitō (立憲民政党 Constitutional Democratic Party) in 1927.
-The Rikken Minseitō platform was committed to the parliamentary system, democratic politics, and world peace.
-Thereafter, until 1932, the Seiyūkai and the Rikken Minseitō alternated in power.
+The Rikken Minseitō platform was committed to the liberal parliamentary system, democratic politics, and world peace.
+Meanwhile, the Rikken Seiyūkai (立憲政友会 Friends of Constitutional Government), dominant since 1900, ran on a conservative platform by supporting big government, large-scale public spending and bureaucratic interests.
+It championed industrial development through the Zaibatsu business conglomerates, promoted landholder interests and constitutionalism while generally opposed to rapid democratization and adopted pro-military stances later in its tenure.
+Thereafter, until 1932, the Rikken Seiyūkai and the Rikken Minseitō alternated in power.
+Both sides were despised by the militarists.

 Despite the political realignments and hope for more orderly government, domestic economic crises plagued whichever party held power.
 Fiscal austerity programs and appeals for public support of such conservative government policies as the Peace Preservation Law—including reminders of the moral obligation to make sacrifices for the emperor and the state—were attempted as solutions.